invoiceninja/invoiceninja/README.md

     GRANT ALL PRIVILEGES ON `ninja`.* TO 'ninja'@'localhost';
     FLUSH PRIVILEGES;

-Set the encryption key in config/app.php:
+Set the encryption key in config/app.php, you can create a proper key with this artisan command:

     php artisan key:generate